julianeon/blog-basic-react/README.md

 This is a very simple React blog, demonstrating how to make one.

 I wrote about it on [JavaScriptPage](https://javascriptpage.com/building-simple-blog-using-react).

-You can see a live demo of it [here](https://blog-basic.s3.amazonaws.com/index.html).
+Live demo [here](https://blog-basic.s3.amazonaws.com/index.html).

 ![basic blog](./public/blog_basic_react.png)